zackhanni/soundslikesoma/_services/05-music-video-production.md

 **How far do you travel to film a video?**

 We typically prefer to stay in the center city area of Philadelphia or even in the studio itself for video and photo shoots.
-We are willing to travel if its a resonable distance or for a larger production.
+We are willing to travel if it is a reasonable distance or for a larger production.

 **How long does it take to edit the video?**

 We will usually have a rough draft to you within a few days for review.
 The final amount of time it takes to fully edit your video depends on how many locations, angles, and effects you want in the final product.
-Some videos have even been 100% completed within 24hours if the concept it short and simple.
+Some videos have even been 100% completed within 24 hours if the concept is short and simple.

 **What effects can you do?**

-We can add smoke effects, green screen backgrounds, slow-mo effects and really anything else you can think of.
-We always recammend having video references for any styles or effects youre trying to achieve in your video
+We can add smoke effects, green screen backgrounds, slo-mo effects and really anything else you can think of.
+We always recommend having video references for any styles or effects you are trying to achieve in your video

 **What about commercials, interviews or promotional videos?**

 Yes, we can do all of that too.
-Just reach out to one of our engineers to talk about your plan and we can discuss how to make it happen within your budget.
+Just reach out to one of our engineers to talk about your plan, and we can discuss how to make it happen within your budget.